peterbabulik/BeTerByPeter/README.md

 ## 🚀 First Run & Usage

-The first time you run `beter`, it will trigger the setup assistant:
+The first time you run `beter`,or `python3 beter.py` it will trigger the setup assistant:

 1. It will check if Ollama is installed and running.
 If not, it will provide instructions.
 2. You will be prompted to choose an AI model to download based on your system's RAM.